blockchainsllc/in3-docs/docs/bitcoin.md

 ### Target Proof

-Bitcoin uses the target for the mining process where miners are hashing the block data over and over again to find a hash that is smaller than the target (while changing the data a little bit each try to generate a different hash).
-Miners across the network can verify a newly published blocks by checking the block hash against the target.
-The same applies for clients.
 Having a verified target on the client-side is important to verify the proof of work and therefore the data itself (assuming that the data is correct when someone put a lot of work into it).
 Since the target is part of a block header (`bits`-field) we can verify the target by verifying the block header.
 This is a dilemma since we want to verify the target by verifying the block header but we need a verified target to verify the block header (as shown in [block proof](bitcoin.html#block-proof)).
 You will read about two different options to verify a target.

 #### Verification using finality headers